DEN150 Dental Sciences

 DEN172 Expanded Functions

 Presents the theory and practice of legal Expanded Functions for dental assistants.
-Includes discussion, demonstration, and practical application of the following: intra-extra oral exam, coronal polish; topical fluoride; amalgam and composite polish; provisional coverage; suture removal; cement removal; and pit and fissure sealant placement.
-Prerequisite: Third-term standing in the Dental Assisting program.
+Includes discussion, demonstration, and practical application of the following: intra-extra oral exam, coronal polish; topical fluoride; amalgam and composite polish; provisional coverage; suture removal; cement removal; pit and fissure sealant placement, and tooth whitening.
+Prerequisite: Third-term standing in Dental Assisting program.
 Sp

 DEN174 Dental Radiology 2

 Continues DEN164.
-Allows students to take additional adult and pediatric (pedodontic) manikin films using low-dose technique.
-Students develop skills in patient management and perfect radiographic techniques by completing one full mouth patient x-ray series.
-Includes information in taking pediatric films, films in edentulous areas, films taken while the patient is in a supine position, endodontic films, occlusal films, extra-oral films, and digital radiography.
-Students learn utilization of the panoramic x-ray unit, film duplicators, and automatic film processors; process and evaluate all exposed films, and are eligible to take the State x-ray examination upon successful completion of DEN164 and DEN174.
+Allows students to take additional adult and pediatric (pedodontic) manikin films using low dose technique.
+Students develop skills in patient management and improve radiographic techniques by completing at least one full mouth patient x-ray series.
+Includes information in taking pediatric images, images in edentulous areas, images taken while the patient is in a supine position, endodontic images, occlusal views, extra-oral images, and ?.
+Students learn utilization of the panoramic x-ray unit, film duplicators, and automatic film processors.
+Students expose and evaluate all images and are eligible to take the State x-ray examination upon successful completion of DEN164 and DEN174.
 Prerequisite: Third-term standing in the Dental Assisting program.
 Sp

-Provides practical application and hands-on learning in basic dental assisting skills, including team and patient positioning, operatory light adjustment, instrument identification and transfer, preparation of dental anesthetic, HVE and air/water use, assembly of instruments for restorative procedures, handpiece identification, preparation, and bur and tooth identification.
+Provides additional practical application and hands-on learning in basic dental assisting skills, including team and patient positioning, operatory light adjustment, instrument identification and transfer, preparation of dental anesthetic, HVE and air/water use, assembly of instruments for restorative procedures, handpiece identification, preparation, and bur and tooth identification.
+Allows additional skills practice for course techniques outside of required clinic course.
+Attendance is voluntary.
 Prerequisite: Concurrent enrollment in DEN151 Introductory Concepts in Dental Assisting.

 XDEN9400A Medical Emergency Preparedness